muddasir07/muddasir07/README.md

 - 👋 Hi, I’m @muddasir07
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Computer Science and pursuing degree and well gripped in many languages especially javascript, Html and CSS
+- 🌱 I’m pursuing Computer Science degree and well gripped in many languages especially Java.
+- 💻 I'm a full stack web developer and firm gripped in HTML5, CSS, JavaScript, React, Reactnative, MongoDb and Nodejs.
 - 💞️ I’m looking to collaborate on multi web projects, Management projects and so on.
 - 📫 muddasirshabbir59@gmail.com